Book Review: The Animal Dialogues

 Childs is frequently a guest on NPR so you may have heard him share his bits of naturalistic advice and wisdom there.
 More than anything, I find this to be a perfect read-aloud.
 Each chapter has suspense and closure.
 You can read each one over a several month period, one per week, or read them all in a row (like we are).

-This entry was posted on Wednesday, February 6th, 2008 at 11:39 am and is filed under General, Studying Lit, Young Writers.
+This entry is filed under General, Literature, Young Writers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.